-Beginning of term, draft disseminated to program faculty for review and feedback Create a signature sheet where faculty can state that they have read and concur with the self-study report
+Beginning of term, draft disseminated to program faculty for review and feedback.

+Create a signature sheet where faculty can state that they have read and concur with the self-study report.

 Self-study reports should be completed by the 1st Monday in February, with some flexibility depending on programmatic need.
 The self-study should be submitted with the signature sheet from faculty (all full-time faculty and as many adjunct faculty as is feasible).
 Relevant evidence should also be attached (not raw data but items like a copy of the student survey, advisory meeting minutes, etc.).
-The dean will review the report and write a narrative that provides his or her feedback and or assessment of the self-study including the principle strengths and needs of the program.
-The dean will begin submitting self-studies to the Academic Program Review Committee by the third Monday in February.
-Please note programs are always able to turn in their reports before the February deadline.
+The dean will review the report and write a narrative that provides his or her feedback of the self-study including the principle strengths and needs of the program.
+If the self-study is incomplete according to the Program Review Document Rubric the dean will return the self-study and ask the faculty members to complete the template in its entirety, offering support to faculty as needed.
+Faculty are encouraged to review the dean's feedback and consider whether they want to integrate any of the feedback into the report.
+Particular attention should be paid to factual or data errors.
+The self-study with the dean's narrative should be submitted to the APR faculty coordinator as soon as is feasible (not later than March 1).

+Programs are able to turn in their reports before the February deadline.
 Particularly if programs are trying to expedite requests for programmatic change, wish to hire new faculty, etc. they may submit the self-study in the fall before the strategic proposal or faculty hiring request deadlines.

 The Academic Program Review Committee will review self-studies utilizing two rubrics (attached).
-The first rubric addresses the completeness of the document and the self-study rubric tracks progress toward "Sustainable Continuous Program Improvement."
-It is not the expectation that all programs are immediately at this level, but that through short and long term planning, programs are working toward this goal.
+The first "Document" rubric assesses the completeness of the report.
+If the self-study arrives to the committee and is deemed unsatisfactory according to this rubric, it will be returned to the faculty to be revised before it is formally reviewed.
+The second "Self-Study" rubric tracks progress toward "Sustainable Continuous Program Improvement" in such areas as mission/planning, PLOs/SLOs, curricular offerings, co-curricular activity and community integration, student success, and resources.
+It is not the expectation that all programs are immediately at the highest level, but that through short and long term planning, programs are working toward this goal.
 The Academic Program Review Coordinator will compile the feedback from the committee and submit a report and the two rubrics to the program faculty and dean.
 It is then up to the program faculty to decide if they want to integrate this feedback into their self-study and potentially adjust their short and long term goals.
-The program should return the self-study to the Academic Program Review.
+The program should return the self-study to the Academic Program Review Coordinator, who will in-turn pass it on to the Vice President of Academic Affairs for review.